It’s frustrating when it costs more ship a gift than buy a gift. I’m always searching for the cheapest way to mail packages.

 Other USPS Details

-Insurance is not including when shipping via the USPS.
+Insurance is not including when shipping via the USPS, unless you ship priority.
 You can purchase insurance for your packages, as well as other options such as delivery confirmation, tracking and more.

 I love seeing that big brown truck pull up to my house, don’t you?
 The UPS has a shipping matrix that rivals most calculus textbooks, but the basic deal is, the heavier the package and the farther away it is going the more you pay.

 The benefit of shipping via UPS (or FedEx) is that you know when the package is going to arrive, have access to tracking, and insurance is included in the price, up to $100 worth of coverage.

 Below is an example of what 20 pound package shipped from Maryland to Florida would cost using the different UPS options.

 - Next Day Air = $159.40

 - Ground = $23.51